itSQualL/machine-learning-techinques/docs/milestone1/README.md

 From http://bigdata.ise.bgu.ac.il/sherlock/#/download (T2.csv) we need to preprocess, filter and cluster the data and give information about the different found clusters.

+You can found more info about the process on the labbook.

 # 0. Loading data